Nehal90/angular-material-flexlayout-quickstart/README.md

 ## To free a port [mackbook pro VS Code terminal issue]
 Run `sudo lsof -i tcp:4200`
 Run `kill -9 <PID>`

+## To Do:

+- Add simple service for quickstart
+- Add a sidenav and toolbar template